-If you're looking for a truly other-worldly fruit to grow, look no further than dragon fruit.
-Also sometimes known as pitahaya, dragon fruit is native to Mexico, Central America, and South America, and is one of several different fruits grown from cacti.
+If you're looking for a truly other-worldly fruit to grow on a plant that blooms only at night with large fragrant flowers, look no further than the dragon fruit cactus.
+Also sometimes known as pitahaya, the dragon fruit plant is native to Mexico, Central America, and South America, and is one of several different fruits grown from cacti.

 Known for its bright pink, leathery skin, dragon fruit is sweet on the inside, featuring bright white flesh and tiny black seeds.
-Not only will you have a harvest of this unusual, nutritious, and showy fruit if you grow a dragon fruit cactus, but these fast-growing perennial cacti also have ornamental value in your garden landscape.
+Not only will you have a harvest of this unusual, nutritious, and showy fruit if you grow a dragon fruit cactus, but these fast-growing perennial cacti also have ornamental value in your garden landscape or in your home.

 Best planted in spring, dragon fruit cacti can grow up to 20 feet tall and produce aerial roots that allow them to cling to surfaces, creating their creeping, climbing habit.
-Dragon fruit cacti can take up to seven years to produce fruit from seeds, but if you plant a cutting, you may have a harvest within one to three years.
+This plant is considered invasive in parts of Florida.

 |Botanical Name||Hylocereus undatus|

 |Hardiness Zones||10–12 (USDA)|

 To successfully grow your own dragon fruit plant, you'll need to live in a warm and sunny region and have ample space in your garden—this is a heavy cactus with a spreading habit and long stems.
 Make sure it's planted far enough away from your home, electrical lines, and any other hazardous objects it could interact with.
 It will also usually need to be supported by a strong trellis.